 Other states have their requirements, which usually vary in terms of coverage and monetary value.
 In Alaska, insurance companies are not required to offer more than the minimum coverage.
 However, Texas, Utah, and Oregon require that automobile drivers have personal injury protection insurance, not motorcycle drivers.

 What Happens If I am Uninsured?

-Despite being required in most states, there are a surprising number of motorcycle drivers that do not carry any insurance.
-While the exact numbers are not known, it estimated to be roughly 15% to 20% of all motorcycle drivers who live in the states where it is required, numbers similar to automobile drivers.
-The practical effect of being uninsured may seem rather benign if you never get into an accident or can renew your license tags without showing the requirement
+Despite being required in most states, many motorcycle drivers do not have insurance.
+While the exact numbers are unknown, it is estimated to be roughly 15% to 20% of all motorcycle drivers live in the states where it is required, similar to automobile drivers.
+The practical effect of being uninsured may seem relatively benign if you never get into an accident or can renew your license tags without showing the requirement

-If the other driver is at fault and they have no insurance, then you will have to file a lawsuit which may or may not compel them to pay your medical expenses.
-If the other driver files for bankruptcy, then you may wind up with nothing from them to help you.
+If the other driver is at fault and has no insurance, you must file a lawsuit that may or may not compel them to pay your medical expenses.
+If the other driver files for bankruptcy, you may have nothing from them to help you.

 Motorcycle drivers are particularly vulnerable to injury, given the nature of their bikes.
 A fender-bender and a minor annoyance in a car accident may result in major injuries to a motorcycle driver.
 In addition, of the accidents caused by the driver of a vehicle to a person riding a motorcycle, in most cases, the automobile driver never saw the motorcyclist until it was too late.